sph-mn/sph-sc-lib/readme.md

 ```

 # quicksort
-works with arrays of structs and any array type.
+works with arrays of structs and any other array type.

 ```c
 void quicksort(